TRISTAN-ORF/RiboTIE/README.md

 # Instructions

 Following are the instructions on how to set up Riboformer and pre-process data.
-The requirements of the hardware are ca.
+The hardware requirements are:

-- \>100GB of RAM       (mostly data pre-processing)
+- ~100-150GB of RAM       (mostly data pre-processing)
-- 500Gb of storage   (mostly dependent on RIBO data)
+- ~500Gb of storage   (mostly dependent on RIBO data)
 - 1 24Gb GPU
-- 4 CPU's
+- ~4 CPU's

 ## Setting up